 - Manor College

 Harcum College accepts International Baccalaureate credits (IB) credits.

 Harcum College is not test optional.
 You must submit test scores as part of the application.

-Doing a full-time enrollment entails taking 12–18 credits, or $13,920 per semester or $27,840 annually.
+Full-time enrollment entails taking 12–18 credits, or $13,920 per semester or $27,840 annually.
 It excludes reading materials and supplies.
-For a part-timer, it is 11 or fewer credits which amount to $890/credit which does not include books and supplies.
+For a part-timer, 11 or fewer credits amount to $890/credit, which does not include books and supplies.

 Harcum College awards money, prizes, and financial aid based on recipients’ achievements and needs.
-These fall under the category of “gift aid,” and the student is not required to pay them back.
+These fall under the “gift aid” category, and the student is not required to pay them back.
 Please visit www.harcum.edu/scholarships to view our current list of awards.
 If they so choose, students may also apply for private scholarships.

-Students are welcome to submit an application at any time of the year because Harcum College accepts applications on a rolling basis.
+Students are welcome to apply any time of the year because Harcum College accepts applications on a rolling basis.
 Harcum College offers more than 200 undergraduate courses, 100 graduate courses, and various research degree programs through its faculties or schools.

 - Culinary Institute of America Acceptance Rate | Requirements, SAT/ACT Scores, GPA, & Admissions